That is what my Dad used to say.

 I knew that it wasn't easy.

-I also had figured out what Dad had meant when he said his family would never live in "low rentals".
+I also had figured out what Dad had meant when he said his family would never live in "

 He provided.